Linus Pauling: Early life and education

 Linus Carl Pauling was born on February 28, 1901, in Portland, Oregon, the firstborn child of Herman Henry William Pauling (1876–1910) and Lucy Isabelle "Belle" Darling (1881–1926).
 He was named "Linus Carl", in honor of Lucy's father, Linus, and Herman's father, Carl.
 His ancestry included German and English.

 In 1902, after his sister Pauline was born, Pauling's parents decided to move out of Portland to find more affordable and spacious living quarters than their one-room apartment.
-Lucy stayed with her husband's parents in Lake Oswego until Herman brought the family to Salem, where he worked briefly as a traveling salesman for the Skidmore Drug Company.
-Within a year of Lucile's birth in 1904, Herman Pauling moved his family to Lake Oswego, where he opened his own drugstore.
+Lucy stayed with her husband's parents in Oswego until Herman brought the family to Salem, where he worked briefly as a traveling salesman for the Skidmore Drug Company.
+Within a year of Lucile's birth in 1904, Herman Pauling moved his family to Oswego, Oregon where he opened his own drugstore.
 He moved his family to Condon, Oregon, in 1905.
 By 1906, Herman Pauling was suffering from recurrent abdominal pain.
 He died of a perforated ulcer on June 11, 1910, leaving Lucy to care for Linus, Lucile and Pauline.

 Pauling attributes his interest in becoming a chemist to being amazed by experiments conducted by a friend, Lloyd A. Jeffress, who had a small chemistry lab kit.
 He later wrote: "I was simply entranced by chemical phenomena, by the reactions in which substances, often with strikingly different properties, appear; and I hoped to learn more and more about this aspect of the world."

 In high school, Pauling conducted chemistry experiments by scavenging equipment and material from an abandoned steel plant.
 With an older friend, Lloyd Simon, Pauling set up Palmon Laboratories in Simon's basement.
 They approached local dairies offering to perform butterfat samplings at cheap prices but dairymen were wary of trusting two boys with the task, and the business ended in failure.

 At age 15, the high school senior had enough credits to enter Oregon State University (OSU), known then as Oregon Agricultural College.
 Lacking two American history courses required for his high school diploma, Pauling asked the school principal if he could take the courses concurrently during the spring semester.
 Denied, he left Washington High School in June without a diploma.
 The school awarded him an honorary diploma 45 years later, after he was awarded two Nobel Prizes.